 PlanGrid’s machine learning and optical character recognition (OCR) technology scans, links, and labels all sheets before optimizing them to load instantly on any device.
 PlanGrid now supports additional languages, recognizing and automatically naming drawings in: French, Spanish, Japanese, Chinese (traditional), and Korean, enabling users to upload, publish, and distribute drawings to their teams in minutes.

 In March, PlanGrid added the ability for native forms drafts to be reviewed by multiple users before being submitted.
 Now, multiple users can edit a form prior to submission as the next step towards full collaboration on native forms.

-PlanGrid now offers the ability to create an RFI from the sheet viewer on Web.
+PlanGrid now offers the ability for Advanced RFI users to create an RFI from the sheet viewer on Web.
 Once created, the RFI will appear on the sheet, and a link will be established between the two.

 Finding photos and videos across all PlanGrid platforms is now much easier with the inclusion of new sorting and filtering options based on any exposable meta data, including who added it, the taken-on date, added on date, and photo or video title.
 In addition, the previously released sheet-based photo reports and customization of photo reports are now available across all web and mobile platforms.

 Build a connected business, eliminate manual work, and drive productivity by sharing PlanGrid RFI and Submittal data with the applications your team uses the most.
 PlanGrid RFI APIs are now publicly available, and the Submittals APIs can be used with Autodesk Construction Cloud Connect.